robertsweetman/cloudwatch-metrics/README.md

 ## ToDo

+### Bugs
+1. Fix release.yml pipeline as it's currently broken
+2. Replace rusoto crate usage with aws-sdk-rust instead

 ### General

-1. GitHub action to build
-2. GitHub action to push application to S3
+1. GitHub action to push application to S3
-3. FIXME: fix release.yml pipeline as it's currently broken
-2. Windows client support
+3. Windows client support
+   - Is this basically a build option?
-3. Figure out how to handle other collectd scripts which are getting state
+4. Figure out how to run scripts which are getting state
+   - Include a test for this
-7. Tests for the Rust code
+5. More tests for the Rust code

+### Features
-8. Multiple config files?
+1. Allow multiple config files?
 ### Ansible
 1. Add a role to deploy the binary
-2. Init scripts for Rhel 6 and systemd for Rhel 7 to start/stop service and set it to start on boot
+2. Init scripts and systemd to start/stop service and set it to start on boot
-3. Roles to deploy the config file live with each instance type install role i.e. nomis-db, nomis-web
+3. Roles to deploy the config file live with each instance type install role i.e. webserver, dbserver etc.